se-for-sci/se-for-sci.github.io/content/week05_ci/docs.md

 There are two documentation engines quite popular in Python.
 The oldest and most used one is Sphinx - Python's own documentation is built in Sphinx!
 It has received a lot of work and good themes lately, like Furo (PyPA) and sphinx-pydata-theme (SciPy).
-It is also the basis for JuyterBook, which is what this material was written in!
-It has third-party tooling to use markdown instead of the default RestructredText, include notebooks as pages, and more.
+It is also the basis for JupyterBook, which is what this material was written in!
+It has third-party tooling to use markdown instead of the default RestructuredText, include notebooks as pages, and more.
 Sphinx uses the aging docutils, which has an intermediate representation that produces HTML, or other formats too, like ebooks and LaTeX.
 Example sites: pretty much everything in Python; pip, build, numpy, scipy, etc.